thorntail/thorntail-examples/ribbon-consul/README.md

 You can run consul with

-    consul agent -dev
+    $ consul agent -dev

-Once the above is satisfied, you can run
+ Once the above is satisfied, you can run the examples with:

-    mvn verify -Pconsul -Dswarm.consul.url=http://<IP>:<PORT>
+     $ mvn wildfly-swarm:run -Dswarm.bind.address=127.0.0.1 -Dswarm.consul.url=http://<IP>:<PORT> -Dswarm.port.offset=<OFFSET>

+ You need to supply a bind address since wildfly-swarm will bind to "0.0.0.0" by default, which consul doesn't accept as service endpoint.
+ If you have consul running on localhost you can leave out the `swarm.consul.url`.